Preferred project: A federal-state-local partnership

-District partnered with the San Francisco Estuary Institute (SFEI) to conduct a landscape concept workshop to develop alternatives in line with the Integrated Water Resources Planning effort (One Water).
-SFEI developed a memo summarizing the workshop presentations and findings and continues to work on a full Vision Report with the District.
+In March 2017, the District partnered with the San Francisco Estuary Institute (SFEI) to conduct a landscape concept workshop to develop alternatives in line with the Integrated Water Resources Planning effort (One Water).
+SFEI developed a memo summarizing the workshop presentations and findings.

 The planning team is updating and continues working on the Problem Definition Report and Communication Plan.
-These will be completed in the next quarter.
+These will be completed by September 2018.

 Key Performance Indicators for the Safe, Clean Water Program